Quinto Inuma Alvarado: Reactions

 The Ministries of the Interior, Environment, Justice and Human Rights, and Culture issued a joint statement calling the attack "cowardly" and saying, "We will continue working hard against the illegal activities that destroy our forests and ecosystems and threaten the lives and integrity of all Peruvians."
 The Interethnic Association for the Development of the Peruvian Rainforest called for the state to implement "intersectoral mechanisms to guarantee the personal integrity and life of those who work every day to protect their ancestral territories against the worst aggressors."
 The Coordinating Committee for the Development and Defence of Indigenous Peoples in the San Martin Region said:.

 Marisol García Apagueño, the president of the Federation of Indigenous Kechua Chazuta Amazonian Peoples, said in a statement:

 The Office of the United Nations High Commissioner for Human Rights said:

 Investigation

 The investigation of the assassination was conducted by the Specialized Prosecutor's Office in Environmental Matters of Alto Amazonas.
 The provincial prosecutor Berta Rengifo Vásquez was in charge.

 On 12 February 2024, at the Third Supraprovincial Prosecutor's Office Against Organized Crime, Genix Saboya Saboya confessed that he had shot Inuma in the back for a payment of 1000 soles from Segundo Villalobos Guevara, whom Inuma had denounced for illegal logging in Santa Rosillo.
 Genix named his uncle, Belustiano Saboya Pisco, as the one who fatally shot Inuma in the head.

+On 20 July 2025, Belustiano Saboya Pisco was killed by police in the town of Orellana.
+Police said that Saboya had attacked them with a machete when they attempted to take him into custody.

+On 24 August 2026, after a trial lasting eight months, four men - Segundo Villalobos Guevara, Genix Saboya Saboya, Limber Ríos Ruiz, and Jerly Saboya Saboya - were found guilty of Inuma's murder.
+The following day, Ríos and Genix Saboya were sentenced to 35 years in prison, Villalobos to 28 years, and Jerly Saboya to 15 years.
+A fifth defendant, Dedicación Vera Pardo, was acquitted of obstruction of justice.